Border reivers: Dwellings and fortifications

 The inhabitants of the Borders had to live in a state of constant alert, and for self-protection, they built fortified tower houses.
+As raising livestock in the borders required a transhumance lifestyle in summer months, borderers would create temporary shelter (shielings) to accommodate this nomadic behaviour.
+These shielings contribute to the toponyms of many places in the borders such as Galashiels or "Shiels Brae".

-In the very worst periods of warfare, people were unable to construct more than crude turf cabins, the destruction of which would be little loss.
+In the very worst periods of warfare, people were unable to construct more than crude turf cabins, the destruction of which would be little loss and could be rebuilt within 3–4 hours and weren't always temporarily inhabited.
 When times allowed, however, they built houses designed as much for defence as shelter.
 The bastle house was a stout two-storeyed building.
 The lower floor was used to keep the most valuable livestock and horses.
 The upper storey housed the people, and often could be reached only by an external ladder which was pulled up at night or if danger threatened.
 The stone walls were up to 3 ft thick, and the roof was of slate or stone tiles.
 Only narrow arrow slits provided light and ventilation.
-Such dwellings could not be set on fire, and while they could be captured, for example by smoking out the defenders with fires of damp straw or using scaling ladders to reach the roof, they were usually not worth the time and effort.
+Rooms in these peal towers would have been dark and gloomy and smoke-filled with very little furniture.
+There is noticeable large increase in the number of fortified structures in Scotland from 1485 onwards, and a general increase in the number and variety of sizes and types of structures, particularly in the Cheviot Highlands.
+Some resided in houses built from massive oak timbers with turf roofs, strategically concealed within the landscape and designed to resist fire and forced entry.

 Peel towers (also spelled pele towers) were usually three-storeyed buildings, constructed specifically for defensive purposes by the authorities, or for prestigious individuals such as the heads of clans.
 Smailholm Tower is one of many surviving peel towers.
 Like bastle houses, they were very strongly constructed for defence.
 If necessary, they could be temporarily abandoned and stuffed full of smouldering turf to prevent an enemy (such as a government army) destroying them with gunpowder.

-Peel towers and bastle houses were often surrounded by a stone wall known as a barmkin, inside which cattle and other livestock were kept overnight.
+Peel towers and bastle houses were often surrounded by a stone wall known as a barmkin.